MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/grant-admin-consent.md

 # Grant tenant-wide admin consent to an application

 In this article, you learn how to grant tenant-wide admin consent to an application in Microsoft Entra ID.
 To understand how to configure individual user consent settings, see [Configure how end-users consent to applications](configure-user-consent.md).

-When you grant tenant-wide admin consent to an application, you give the application access on behalf of the whole organization to the permissions requested.
+When you grant tenant-wide admin consent to an application, you give the application access to the permissions requested on behalf of the whole organization.
 Granting admin consent on behalf of an organization is a sensitive operation, potentially allowing the application's publisher access to significant portions of your organization's data, or the permission to do highly privileged operations.
 Examples of such operations might be role management, full access to all mailboxes or all sites, and full user impersonation.
-Carefully review the permissions that the application is requesting before you grant consent.
+Therefore you need to carefully review the permissions that the application is requesting before you grant consent.

 By default, granting tenant-wide admin consent to an application allows all users to access the application unless otherwise restricted.
 To restrict which users can sign-in to an application, configure the app to [require user assignment](application-properties.md#assignment-required) and then [assign users or groups to the application](assign-user-or-group-access-portal.md).